shiva/blog-posts/2007/2007-03-29-news-why-buy.md

 ---
-layout: post
-title: News?!
-Why buy
+title: 'News?!
+Why buy'
-tags: random thoughts, news is dead
+tags: 'random thoughts, news is dead'
+description: 'News?!
+Why buy'
+date: '2007-3-29'
 ---

 I ought to resist the temptation of writing posts full of only links to other blogs .. but this one is good